 3. Returning.
 If you want to experience the downpour, then you have to come back.
 This is not just an emotional response or flippant change of mind; it’s also an exertion of your will to get moving again in the right direction.
 It’s a choice: “I’m leaving this sin behind.
 I don’t want this anymore.
 I’m not hanging around that temptation—I’m shutting it off and moving away.
 I’m returning to the Lord.
 I want what God has for me—first, most, and best.”

-Think of returning to the Lord as discovering a destructive weed in the garden of your heart.
+Think of these three steps as what you do when you discover a destructive weed in the garden of your heart.
 First, you recognize it: “Hey, that’s a weed!
 Get it out of my garden.”
 Second, you pull it up by the roots—that’s repenting, demonstrating that you are really done with that weed.
 Third, you dispose of the weed so it can’t sink its roots into your garden again.
 That’s putting serious distance between the sin and your life.